Tuition & Financial Aid

 IPA's Financial Aid Program assists many students with their desire to attend IPA, with approximately 20% of the student body receiving need-based tuition assistance each year.

-To start the financial aid application, click on the SSS logo below, or visit SSS by NAIS.
 All Financial Aid documents must be submitted by February 15.

 You will need the following documents for the application:

 Ke Aloha a Pauahi Scholarships for Students of Hawaiian Ancestry

 Financial aid is also available through a collaborative partnership between ISLAND PACIFIC ACADEMY and Kamehameha Schools through the Ke Aloha a Pauahi Collaboration which provides tuition assistance to eligible new and currently enrolled students of Native Hawaiian ancestry beginning in the 2019-2020 school year.

 Details are available on our Kamehameha Schools Collaboration page.